 - Herbie Hancock

-The student must perform the two compositions by memory.
-You will play the melody, and you must solo over the structure.
-The solo must be your own, and not a transcription of a recorded one.
+Your performances must have backing tracks.
+Perform the two compositions from memory.
+Play the melodies and solo over the structures.
+The solos must be your own, and not transcriptions of recordings.

-Blues Performance (does not apply to students auditioning on percussion and drums)
+II.
+Blues Performance (does not apply to students auditioning on drums)

-Students must perform three to four solo choruses of a medium-tempo blues; again, it must be your own solo.
-You will be asked to play it in one of the following keys (concert): Bb major, Bb minor, C major, C minor, F major, F minor.
+You must perform three to four solo choruses of a medium-tempo blues; again, it must be your own solo.
+You will need backing tracks.
+Choose one of the following keys (concert): Bb major, Bb minor, C major, C minor, F major, F minor, Eb major, Eb minor.

 We will ask you about previous jazz experience and instruction, and what your long-term goals and aspirations are.
 Your interests outside of music will also be discussed, as well as why you have chosen to audition for UCI.